alex-platonov/stock_prediction2/README.md

 # stock_prediction2
 A natural evolution of /stock_prediction.
-NOw with more models and more profound approach
+Now with more models and a more profound approach